oVirt/ovirt-site/source/release/3.5/index.html.md

 ## Install / Upgrade from previous versions

-### RELEASE CANDIDATE
+### SECOND RELEASE CANDIDATE

-The oVirt Project is working on oVirt 3.5.0 release candidate.
+The oVirt Project is working on oVirt 3.5.0 second release candidate.
 In order to install it you've to enable oVirt 3.5 pre release repository.

 **Please note that mirror may take a couple of days in order to be updated**

-You can disable mirrors and use ovirt repository by commenting the mirrorlist line and removing comment on baseurl line in **/etc/yum.repos.d/ovirt-3.5.repo**
+You can disable mirrors and use oVirt repository by commenting the mirrorlist line and removing comment on baseurl line in **/etc/yum.repos.d/ovirt-3.5.repo**

 ### Fedora / CentOS / RHEL